Unfoldable cardinal

 In mathematics, an unfoldable cardinal is a certain kind of large cardinal number.

 Formally, a cardinal number κ is λ-unfoldable if and only if for every transitive model M of cardinality κ of ZFC-minus-power set such that κ is in M and M contains all its sequences of length less than κ, there is a non-trivial elementary embedding j of M into a transitive model with the critical point of j being κ and j(κ) ≥ λ.

 A cardinal is unfoldable if and only if it is an λ-unfoldable for all ordinals λ.

-A cardinal number κ is strongly λ-unfoldable if and only if for every transitive model M of cardinality κ of ZFC-minus-power set such that κ is in M and M contains all its sequences of length less than κ, there is a non-trivial elementary embedding j of M into a transitive model "N" with the critical point of j being κ, j(κ) ≥ λ, and V(λ) is a subset of N. Without loss of generality, we can demand also that N contains all its sequences of length λ.
+A cardinal number κ is strongly λ-unfoldable if and only if for every transitive model M of cardinality κ of ZFC-minus-power set such that κ is in M and M contains all its sequences of length less than κ, there is a non-trivial elementary embedding j of M into a transitive model "N" with the critical point of j being κ, j(κ) ≥ λ, and V_{λ} is a subset of N. Without loss of generality, we can demand also that N contains all its sequences of length λ.

 Likewise, a cardinal is strongly unfoldable if and only if it is strongly λ-unfoldable for all λ.

 These properties are essentially weaker versions of strong and supercompact cardinals, consistent with V = L. Many theorems related to these cardinals have generalizations to their unfoldable or strongly unfoldable counterparts.
 For example, the existence of a strongly unfoldable implies the consistency of a slightly weaker version of the proper forcing axiom.